danielsollondon/azvmimagebuilder/troubleshootingaib.md

 Whilst you are checking permissions, when the image build runs the actual image build, you must allow Azure VM Image Builder to distribute images to either the managed images or to a Shared Image Gallery (SIG), you will need to set 'Contributor' permissions for the service "Azure Virtual Machine Image Builder" (app ID: cf32a0cc-373c-47c9-9156-0db11f6a6dfc) on the resource groups.

 #### Image Reference Errors
 During the submission of the image template, the Image Builder Service will check that the destination Resource group for the managed image exist, and the Shared Image Gallery (SIG), and SIG Definition, and SIG Image Version.
-All of these must continue to exist at the time of the image build runs, if not, you will see a similar error, 'ResourceNotFound' to below during the submission:
+All of these must exist at the time of the submission and when the image build runs, if not, you will see a similar error, 'ResourceNotFound' to below during the submission:
 ```bash
 Build (Shared Image Version) step failed for Image Version '/subscriptions/.../providers/Microsoft.Compute/galleries/.../images/... /versions/0.23768.4001': Error getting Image Version '/subscriptions/.../resourceGroups/<rgName>/providers/Microsoft.Compute/galleries/.../images/.../versions/0.23768.4001': Error getting image version '... :0.23768.4001': compute.GalleryImageVersionsClient#Get: Failure responding to request: StatusCode=404 -- Original Error: autorest/azure: Service returned an error.
 Status=404 Code="ResourceNotFound" Message="The Resource 'Microsoft.Compute/galleries/.../images/.../versions/0.23768.4001' under resource group '<rgName>' was not found."
 ```